nicolaffETHZ/Brain2Word_paper/README.md

 # nicolaff_NLPBrain

-This repository contains the code to reproduce the results from the paper Brain2Word:Decoding Brain Activity for Language Generation.
+This repository contains the code to reproduce the results from the paper **[Brain2Word:Decoding Brain Activity for Language Generation](https://arxiv.org/abs/2009.04765)**.

 ## Setup